theodi/data-definitions/README.md

 The formal definitions are **not** legal advise.
 Always understand the context.

-### Big Data is (i) data that cannot be handled with conventional tools *and/or* (ii) the idea that large, granular amounts of data create value almost automatically.
+### Big Data is (i) data that you cannot handle with conventional tools *and/or* (ii) the idea that large, granular amounts of data create value almost automatically.

 **More formal**